 Our policy governing transactions in our securities by our directors, officers, and employees permits our officers, directors and certain other persons to enter into trading plans complying with Rule 10b5-1 under the Securities Exchange Act of 1934, as amended.
-Our Chief Business Officer, Joanne Smith-Farrell, has entered into a trading plan covering periods after the date of this Quarterly Report on Form 10-Q in accordance with Rule 10b5-1 and our policy governing transactions in our securities.
+We have been advised that certain of our officers (including Jason Cole (Chief Operating and Legal Officer) and David Davidson (Chief Medical Officer)) have entered into trading plans covering periods after the date of this Quarterly Report on Form 10-Q in accordance with Rule 10b5-1 and our policy governing transactions in our securities.
 Generally, under these trading plans, the individual relinquishes control over the transactions once the trading plan is put into place.
 Accordingly, sales under these plans may occur at any time, including possibly before, simultaneously with, or immediately after significant events involving our company.
 We do not undertake to report Rule 10b5-1 trading plans that may be adopted by any officers or directors in the future, or to report any modifications or termination of any publicly announced trading plan, except to the extent required by law.